Most Reliable Abarth Models: Real MOT Data Analysis

 Proven Durability Champions: Which Abarth Models Age Best?

-These Abarth models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Abarth models have proven exceptional durability with 11+ years of real-world MOT data.
+They consistently outperform the national average for cars of the same age:

 | Model | Year | Fuel | vs Same-Age Average | Tested At | Pass Rate |